 The structure of this paper is as follows.
-Section 2 provides useful background information, while Section 3 introduces the methodology used in this paper, including the CFC measure.
+Section 2 provides useful background information, while Section 3 introduces the methodology used in this paper.
 Section 4 provides an evaluation of the methodology on a district-scale model of a city.
-Section 5 discusses two forms of reliability analysis that can be combined with the CFC measure to model potential service loss due to component failure.
+Section 5 discusses two forms of reliability analysis that can be combined with critical flow measures.
 The paper closes with suggestions for future research.

-67 2.
+9 2.
 Background

 The method in this paper can be viewed as a combination of techniques from network science and critical infrastructure protection.
-The fundamental building block is a component importance measure ("CIM") (e.g., [1], [2], [3]) that estimates the degree to which a given component participates in the delivery of resources to critical locations.
+The fundamental building block is a component importance measure ("CIM") (e.g., [18], [19], [20]) that estimates the degree to which a given component participates in the delivery of resources to critical locations.
 Before discussing the method in detail, a quick discussion of relevant background material is required.

-74 2.1.
+2.1.
 Network Science and Centrality Measures

-Networks are a common choice of modeling mechanism in many fields, and critical infrastructure protection is no exception (see [4]).
+Networks are a common choice of modeling mechanism in many fields, and critical infrastructure protection is no exception (see [1]).
 For example, many approaches to infrastructure vulnerability and resilience make use of techniques from network science.
-From the perspective of the current paper, the most important of these techniques are the centrality measures, which are used to identify the most central components in a network (see [5, 6, 7]).
-Numerous centrality measures exist [8], the most intuitive of which are: (1) nearness measures, which determine a given component's centrality by means of its proximity to other components, and; (2) betweenness measures, which deem components to be central to the extent to which they stand between other components as intermediaries.
-While nearness and betweenness measures focus on network topology, dynamical measures are based on processes (e.g., flows, diffusion) taking place on the network.
+From the perspective of the current paper, the most important of these techniques are the centrality measures, which are used to identify the most central components in a network (see [21, 22, 23]).

+Numerous centrality measures exist [24], the most intuitive of which are: (1) nearness measures, which determine a given component's centrality by means of its proximity to other components, and; (2) betweenness measures, which deem components to be central to the extent to which they stand between other components as intermediaries.
+These categories contain measures that largely focus on network topology; in contrast, dynamical measures take into account various dynamical processes taking place on the network.

-The progenitor of the method used in this paper is flow centrality [9].
+The progenitor of the method used in this paper is flow centrality [25].
 Consider a simple network with nodes V and links E. A node v is considered to be between other nodes u and w to the extent that the maximum flow between u and w depends on v.
 Nodes are deemed central to the extent that they facilitate maximum flow.